-In-situ air measurements were conducted in all the sampling locations for gases (Carbon monoxide, Nitrogen dioxide, Sulphur dioxide) and particulate matters (PM2.5 and PM10) in dry and wet seasons.
+In-situ air measurements were conducted in twenty sampling locations and control for gases (Carbon monoxide, Nitrogen dioxide, Sulphur dioxide) and particulate matters (PM2.5 and PM10) in dry and wet seasons.
+The twenty sampling stations were selected around the Metal recycling industries on the basis of accessibility (7).
 The gaseous components values were determined using Gary Wolf Environmental Sensing device Model Number 2038 while the particulate matter was determined and recorded using Gary Wolf Particulate Counter Model Number 454532 sensing device.
 Each determination was carried out one after the other and the concentrations of the gases components were recorded.
-Each gaseous component determination in the study area was carried out twice and the mean value of the gaseous component recorded.
+Each gaseous component determination in the study area was carried out twice and the mean value of the gaseous component recorded. .

-Table 1 Air Sampling Location and Sampling Code
+Table 1: and Sampling Code

 S/N Sample Code Location

 1 A1 PZ Estate

 2 A2 Oteju Quarter

 3 A3 Onijagun

 4 A4 Nwachara street

 5 A5 Behind Quantum

 6 A6 Ita Sanni

 7 A7 Ipetero Pipeline

-8 A8 Kamalo Erefun
+8 A8 KamaloErefun

 9 A9 Power Line

 10 A10 Behind Everest

 11 A11 Ita Sanni

 12 A12 Ipetero Village

 13 A13 Peace Avenue

 14 A14 Alasia Powerline

 15 A15 Iseoluwa Street

 16 A16 Masegan bus stop

 17 A17 Molekere Gas line

 18 A18 Trailer Park MRI

 19 A19 MRI Axis

 20 A20 Liberty Street

 21 CA Unilag Control Sample